vimana-cloud/vimana/README.md

 and the runtime handles the rest.
 Transparent green-threading is backed by a single system thread pool.
 Cheap sandboxing is implemented in userspace.
+Optional JSON transcoding occurs at the gateway.

-This can significantly reduce the size of each "container" image, especially for FaaS-style use-cases.
+This can significantly reduce the memory footprint of each "container" image, especially for FaaS-style use-cases.

 ## Get Started

-Enough small talk.
-Get those hands dirty with the [tutorial].
+Make your hands dirty with the [tutorial].

 [tutorial]: docs/tutorial.md